Submissions

 Author Guidelines

-Thank you for your interest in submitting an article to the Journal of Forensic Odonto-Stomatology
+Thank you for your interest in submitting an article to the Journal of Forensic Odonto-Stomatology.

 Papers submitted for publication in this Journal may be accepted on condition that they have not been published elsewhere and are not currently being considered by other journals.
 The Journal Management reserves the copyright of all material published.
 Final publication, after peer review is at the discretion of the Editor.